-Indiana police: I-69 in Fishers closed for serious crash
+I-69 in Fishers reopens after serious crash

-Police reopening I-96 in Fishers after serious crash
+Police reopening I-69 in Fishers after serious crash

 FISHERS, Ind.
 (WISH) — The northbound lanes of I-69 in Fishers were closed Monday afternoon for a serious crash.